You may already know how important the microbiome — the massive collection of bacteria that resides mostly in your gut — is to health and well-being.

 Researchers have determined that, although what we eat can change the kinds of bacteria living in our gut, the bacteria themselves may be telling us what to eat; the sugar-loving bacteria want us to dig into that chocolate cake, while the fat-loving species prefer bacon, and so on.

-But how does this happen, and what do these findings mean for our diet choices and health?
+Craving Sugar Means Your Body Needs… But how does this happen, and what do these findings mean for your diet choices and health?

-While it is unclear exactly how this occurs, this diverse community of microbes (gut microbiome), may influence our decisions by releasing signaling molecules into our gut.
+While it is unclear exactly how this occurs, this diverse community of microbes (gut microbiome), may influence our decisions by releasing signalling molecules into our gut.

 Because the gut is linked to the immune system, the endocrine system and the nervous system, those signals could influence our physiologic and behavioural responses.